fetrarij/ngx-tempusdominus-bootstrap/README.md

 # About
 This is an angular wrapper for the Bootstrap datetimepicker:  "Tempus Dominus" v5.
-This wrapper will works with bootstrap 3 and with bootstrap 4.
+This wrapper will works with bootstrap 3 and or/with bootstrap 4.

-This version depends on the current version of tempus dominus bootstrap wich is in development, so this wrapper could have a lot of change in future.
+This version depends on the current version of [tempus dominus bootstrap](https://github.com/tempusdominus/core).

 # Installation
 ### Install the directive via npm